-The fair value of LTCAP was \$4.5 billion at April 30, 2024, of which \$3.6 billion was for endowments, representing 82.3% of the balance invested in LTCAP.
+The fair value of LTCAP was \$4.8 billion at April 30, 2025, of which \$3.9 billion was for endowments, representing 82.7% of the balance invested in LTCAP.

-Figure 14: Long Term Capital Appreciation Pool (LTCAP) Returns

-Annual and Ten-year Rolling Average
+Figure 14: Long Term Capital Appreciation Pool (LTCAP) Returns Annual and Ten-year Rolling Average

-In order to meet planned spending allocations to LTCAP unitholders, the investment target is a real investment return of at least 4% over 10-year periods, net of all investment fees and expenses.
-10 The University evaluates investment performance for the LTCAP against the target investment return and risk limits, as well as against the returns of a benchmark Reference Portfolio.
-The primary objective is the achievement of the LTCAP target investment return over the long term, while controlling risk within the specified risk limits.
-The Reference Portfolio serves as an objective yardstick for measuring the value gained or lost through the University of Toronto Asset Management Corporation's ("UTAM") investment management activities compared to the returns that would be available in the market using a low-cost, passive investment approach.
-LTCAP takes an appropriate amount of risk to achieve its target.
-Despite considerable volatility in capital markets, LTCAP realized a return of 11.4% (net of all fees and expenses) during fiscal year 2024.
-LTCAP's fiscal year return benefited from a significant rebound in capital markets that began in Q4 2023.
-Over the same period, the Reference Portfolio returned 11.5%.
-UTAM continues to add significant value to investment performance over the long term.
+In order to meet planned spending allocations to LTCAP unitholders, the investment target is a real investment return of at least 4% over 10-year periods, net of all investment fees and expenses.9 The University evaluates the long-term investment performance for the LTCAP against the target investment return and risk limits, as well as against the returns of a benchmark Reference Portfolio.
+The primary objective for LTCAP is to achieve its target investment return over the long term, while controlling risk within the specified risk limits.
+The Reference Portfolio serves as an objective yardstick for measuring the value gained or lost through the University of Toronto Asset Management Corporation's ("UTAM") investment management activities compared to the investment returns that would be available in the capital markets using a low-cost, public market passive investment approach with the same long-term risk and return objectives as LTCAP.
+Despite continued volatility in capital markets and economic uncertainty, LTCAP realized a return of 8.9% (net of all fees and expenses) during fiscal year 2025.
+LTCAP's fiscal year return benefited from the strong performance of public market equities over this period.
+Over the same period, the Reference Portfolio returned 10.7%.
+Over a longer horizon, UTAM continues to add value as LTCAP has significantly outperformed both the Reference Portfolio as well as its Target Return over the 10-year period ending April 30, 2025.

-$^{^{10}}$ Prior to June 2017, the investment return and risk targets for LTCAP were a 4% investment return plus inflation, net of all investment fees and expenses, and a 10% return volatility risk target (representing one standard deviation), over a ten-year period.
+9 Prior to June 2017, the investment return and risk targets for LTCAP were a 4% investment return plus inflation, net of all investment fees and expenses, and a 10% return volatility risk target (representing one standard deviation), over a ten-year period.